jpt13653903/ALCHA/Wiki/MarkDown/Arrays.md

 When an array is used as the condition in an `if` statement or `while` loop, the array is AND-reduced.
 This allows a concise means by which to compare all elements in an array (or string).

-When a scalar is involved in a vectorised assignment, the scalar is repeated for every instance of the assignment.
+When a scalar is involved in a vectorised operation, the scalar is repeated for every instance of the operation.
 This can be used, for instance, to assign a scalar to every element of an array.

 [[include repo=doccode path=MarkDown/Footer.md]]